 - an active response. you pull out your cell phone and scroll through your social media feed, or you take a break and smoke a cigarette, or you calmly consider the problem an opportunity to practice patience and improve your work ethic, so you get right to it.

-- a satisfactory outcome. you either satisfy your frustration by turning away from the problem or towards it. whatever choice you make becomes associated with a feeling of relief. though, i recommend the positive (and typically harder to do) solution.
+- a satisfactory outcome. you either satisfy your frustration by turning away from the problem or toward it. whatever choice you make becomes associated with a feeling of relief.

-the important thing to realize about these four steps is that only one of them is always within your control. your ability to control the environment is limited, and you can’t control the appearance of feelings like frustration, anger, fear, or joy, but you can control how you perceive those conditions, which will form what you do in response.
+the important thing to realize about these four steps is that only one of them is always within your control. your ability to control the environment is limited, and you can’t control the appearance of feelings like frustration, anger, fear, or joy, but you can control how you perceive those conditions. this will inform your response.

 “The things you think about determine the quality of your mind,” wrote Marcus Aurelius almost two thousand years ago.
 “Your soul takes on the color of your thoughts.”

-if you could rationally work out the response to every single one of the thousands of decisions you make every day, you could form excellent habits just by perceiving them correctly. unfortunately, that’s not usually the case – ask anyone who ever tried to quit smoking.
+if you could rationally work out the response to every single one of the thousands of decisions you make every day, you could form excellent habits.. unfortunately, that’s not usually the case—ask anyone who ever tried to quit smoking.

-in a world where much of what we do is already formed through habit, improving our habits requires building structures of support that encourage us to indulge the appropriate perceptions and act in appropriate ways at the appropriate times. in part two of this series, i’m going to cover how that works, and how long it takes.
+in a world where much of what we do is already formed through habit, improving our habits allows us to improve the quality of our life. in part two of this series, i’m going to cover how that works, and how long it takes.